pavannagula/User-Centric-RAG-Using-Llamaindex-Multi-Agent-System-and-Qdrant/README.md

-# User Centric RAG Using Llamaindex Multi Agents System and Qdrant
+# User-Centric RAG Using Llamaindex Multi Agents System and Qdrant

 Ever found yourself using a RAG application and thought, **“What if I could switch from semantic to hybrid search for this query?** Or maybe, **“I should have tried a different reranking model or embedding model for better results.”**